Huge attendance at Fr John Sullivan SJ Mass

-Preparations have been ongoing for the annual Blessed John Sullivan SJ Mass of Thanksgiving taking place on Sunday 11 May, 2025 at 3pm in the Clongowes Wood College, Clane, Co.
+Over one thousand people attended that the annual Blessed John Sullivan SJ Mass of Thanksgiving taking place on Sunday 11 May, 2025 at 3pm in the Clongowes Wood College, Clane, Co.
 Kildare.
-The celebrant is Bishop Denis Nulty, Bishop of Kildare and Leighlin.
+The celebrant was Bishop Denis Nulty, Bishop of Kildare and Leighlin.

 Fr John was a Jesuit priest with a reputation for sanctity » He was formed in both the Protestant and Catholic traditions, having been brought up in the Protestant tradition of his father before he was received into the Catholic Church and later entered the Jesuits.